 To learn more about how to prepare for wildfire, please visit https://www.tahoelivingwithfire.com/.

 Please see the list below for prohibited and allowable items for Incline Village and Crystal Bay:

-Fireworks (to include sparklers)
+- Fireworks (to include sparklers)

 Please contact the North Lake Tahoe Fire Protection District for further information.
-The Fire District’s administrative office building is located at 866 Oriole Way, Incline Village, Nevada, and is open Monday through Friday, from 8 a.m. until 5 p.m., except state and federal holidays.
+The Fire District’s administrative office building is located at 866 Oriole Way, Incline Village, Nevada, and is open Monday through Friday, from 8 a.m. until 5 p.m., except for state and federal holidays.